Menu

 California Community Foundation, 717 West Temple St., Los Angeles, CA 90012.

-The Jean Roth Driskel Scholarship Fund is a component fund of the California Community Foundation, a 501(c)(3) public charity.
+The Jean Roth Driskel (JRD) Scholarship Fund is a component fund of the California Community Foundation, a 501(c)(3) public charity.
 Contributions to the California Community Foundation represent irrevocable gifts subject to the legal and fiduciary control of the Foundation’s Board of Directors.

-The Need is CRITICAL
+The Need is NOW

 1. Rising Tuition Costs